ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 This might be the shortest extract of the quote I've seen yet.

 ("Particularly relevant" seems to come from a footnote on page 213.
-I can find it through search but there's no preview available for the page.)
+I can locate it through search but there's no preview available for the page.)

 Wikipedia:

-> In 2013, an article by the US ConsumerAffairs made reference to the theory in regard to purchasing items on credit, specifically regarding children's boots from the retailer Fingerhut; a $25 pair of boots, at the interest rates being offered, would cost $37 if purchased over seven months.[7]
+> In 2013, an article by the US ConsumerAffairs made reference to the theory in regard to purchasing items on credit, specifically regarding children's boots from the retailer Fingerhut; a \\$25 pair of boots, at the interest rates being offered, would cost \\$37 if purchased over seven months.[7]

 This seems to switch the idea from "in the long run, repeatedly buying cheap things costs more than buying expensive things" to "buying things with money you don't have yet costs more than buying things with money you do have yet".
 Or, "people won't typically lend you money for free".